SalamiPi3/SalamiPi3/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
-I am Salem Al-Hadrusi, studying electrical computer engineering at Wayne State University with a minor in computer science.
+I am a student studying electrical computer engineering at Wayne State University with a minor in computer science.

 I am very interested in robotics and general software development.